GI7002 - History and Theory of Human Rights (2022/23)

 On successful completion of this module students will be able to:

-- differentiate and evaluate competing interpretations of the idea of universal human rights;
+1) differentiate and evaluate competing justificationss, interpretations and critiques of the idea of human rights;

-- outline and explain the philosophical, political, economic and legal developments that have shaped the pursuit of human rights in Western history;
+2) outline and explain the philosophical, political and economic developments that have effected and affected the pursuit of human rights in Western history;

 Two essays of approximately 2,500 words each, submitted together, requiring students to demonstrate their understanding of the history of the theory and discourse of human rights and its contemporary significance and, also, their ability to critically evaluate the premises and logical structure of at least one argument for human rights.

 Moyn, Samuel The Last Utopia: Human Rights in History, Harvard University Press, 2010.